OrchardCMS/OrchardCore/src/docs/reference/modules/Cors/README.md

 # CORS (`OrchardCore.Cors`)

 CORS stands for Cross-Origin Resource Sharing.
-Modern browsers do not allow script execution from a different domain that served the scripts.
+Modern browsers do not allow script execution from a different domain that serves the scripts.
 This restriction is called the same-origin policy.
 In order to tell the browser to be less strict, we can allow some exceptions configured in the CORS module.